-Place two racks in your oven, one at the bottom run and one in the top third.
-Preheat your oven to 450°F (232°C) true convection (if you don’t have a convection oven, you could try 475°F (246°C)).
+After the one hour rest in the fridge, place two racks in your oven, one at the bottom run and one in the top third.
+Preheat your oven to 450°F (230°C) true convection (if you don't have a convection oven, you could try 475°F (245°C)).

 While still wearing gloves,